berry-lang/berry_doc/docs/source/en/Chapter-1.rst

 First, you must install software such as GCC, git, and make.
 If you do not use version control, you can download the source code directly on GitHub without installing git.
-Readers can use search engines to retrieve information about these software.
-Readers using Linux and macOS systems should also install the GNU Readline library[1].
-Use ``git`` command [2] Clone the interpreter source code from the remote warehouse to the local:
+Readers can use search engines to retrieve information about installing these tools.
+Users on Linux and macOS systems should also install the GNU Readline library [1].
+Use the ``git`` command [2] to clone the interpreter source code from the remote repository to your local machine:

 .. code:: bash